-A rich variety of extracurricular activities provide opportunities for involvement, leadership, and service.
-Students are encouraged not only to join, but create clubs and groups that reflect their interests.
-For this reason, the mixture of clubs and activities at Rivermont is constantly evolving.
-Below are examples of the options currently offered.
+Students are encouraged to join and create clubs and groups that reflect their interests.
+For this reason, the mixture of clubs and activities at Rivermont changes annually.
+Below is an incomplete list of examples.

 National Honor Society